Review of AS1940 for Compliance Certifiers and End Users

 EG. Commonly used 20L flat bottom drums sitting on a shelf inside a cabinet completely covering the 6 holes in that flat shelf.

-Below this shelf is say; Benzene or Formaldehyde or the like, maybe with its container lid loose giving off fumes.
-The bottom compartment where these chemicals maybe kept then becomes a concentrated area of fumes which can not escape through any Free Air Movement ( Supposedly Perforations) which become incapsulated in the bottom compartment rather than being exhausted through the cabinets deigned upper exterior vent outlets, the fumes should have exited through the perforated shelves towards the upper vent.
+Below this shelf is, say, Benzene or Formaldehyde or the like, maybe with its container lid loose giving off fumes.
+The bottom compartment where these chemicals may be kept then becomes a concentrated area of fumes which cannot escape through any Free Air Movement (supposedly perforations) which become encapsulated in the bottom compartment rather than being exhausted through the cabinet’s designed upper exterior vent outlets.
+The fumes should have exited through the perforated shelves towards the upper vent.

 7. “(f) All cabinet doors shall be self-closing, close-fitting, and held shut automatically by catches at two or more points.”